sinancemy/realmonet-cyclegan/README.md

 # vision-project
-A DCGAN (Deep Convolutional Generative Adverserial Network) model to convert images of paintings to realistic photo-like images.
+A CycleGAN model to convert images of paintings to realistic photo-like images and vice-versa.

 ## Motivation
 This project is our term project for our Computer Vision with Deep Learning course.